It doesn’t matter if people are talking about books, movies or records – the commercial development of an artist is the same.

 Break-point – The second project is when the income is doubled.

 Breakthrough – The third project is when the income is tripled.

-That’s why a lot of bands and authors never go beyond a certain plateau.
+That’s why a lot of artists never go beyond a certain plateau.
 Other artists (from the same company) become more popular, so it makes more sense to pour more money into them.
-Facebook and Twitter have become invaluable because an artist’s company can predict how many copies will sell.
+Facebook, Twitter and Instagram have become invaluable because an artist’s company can predict how many copies will sell.
 It’s becoming common for a literary agent to ask the author to reveal their Twitter page or even their blog.

-If an artist is given accommodation and nutrition by the company (i.e. a trailer during film production or a hotel suite during a publicity tour), the company won’t be generous with their cheques unless the artist has a considerable amount of appeal.
+If an artist is given accommodation and nutrition by the company (i.e. a trailer or a hotel suite), the company won’t be generous with their cheques unless the artist has a considerable amount of appeal (from sponsors as well as consumers).
 What distinguishes books from albums and movies is that timing is less of a factor.
 Releasing a novel in the spring is no less effective than releasing it in autumn.
 Books are the most flexible of the products because they can be used anywhere.

 The creative capacity of a writer is similar to that of an actor: writing songs = acting in music videos.
 Reviews = plays (more prone to be criticised by the fans).
 Articles = TV shows (more variety than the previous comparison).
 Novellas = short films (not too many adaptations of anthologies).
 Novels = films.